Vloupmon/blog/content/kubeadm-wsl/index.md

 ### Setting up nodes

+#### Single node setup

+You can use the master node deployed as the core of your cluster as you would any other node.
 By default, the master node has taints preventing you from running pods on it.
 You can untaint it with :

 ```bash